Head over to Site Explorer and you’ll find the new report sitting pretty in the sidebar, separate from the old report.

 Aaaand that’s all for today.

-Once again, remember this is the first iteration of the new Top Pages report.
+Once again, remember this is an early iteration of the new Top Pages report.
 We’ll be rolling out new features over time, so look out for our product updates.

 Go give it a try!